Resurrection University’s Graduate Degree programs are designed to take your nursing career to the next level

 Doctor of Nursing Practice

 If you want to earn your doctorate degree, this is your opportunity.
-The DNP program at ResU is specifically designed for the working professional.
-Class is held just 1 evening a week and almost 50% of the program is online.
-With ResU, you don’t have to give up your NP career to advance in the profession
+The DNP program at ResU is specifically designed for the working professional and 100% of the program is online.
+With ResU, you don’t have to give up your NP career to advance in the profession.

 **Students entering the nurse practitioner (NP) program should be aware that the two major organizations governing NP certifications have endorsed changing entry-level qualifications from the current requirement of a graduate degree in nursing to a doctorate in nursing.